 You see, when you pour COLD buttermilk over melted butter, it often causes the butter to re-harden.
 Just stir the buttermilk, melted butter, and flour together while you are pouring in the buttermilk.
 A shaggy dough forms initially, but stir a little more, and then you should be able to knead it a little and then roll it out.

 For an elegant treat, serve biscuits with Chocolate Cherry Jam.
-While these easy biscuits are great any day, they also make a great addition to weekend brunches with all of the fixings like cheesy hash browns, scrambled eggs, fresh fruit, bacon, and sausage.
+While these easy biscuits are great any day, they also make a great addition to weekend brunches with all the fixings like cheesy hash browns, scrambled eggs, fresh fruit, bacon, and sausage.

 Southern Buttermilk Biscuits